Loading

 Mount Hasan is part of a larger volcanic province in Central Anatolia known as the Central Anatolian or Cappadocian Volcanic Province., which includes ignimbrites, monogenetic volcanic fields and stratovolcanoes such as Mount Erciyes, Mount Hasan, Karacadağ and Melendiz Dağ with an area of about 20,000 square kilometres (7,700 sq mi)-25,000 square kilometres (9,700 sq mi).
 Volcanism took place during the Plio-Pleistocene and into the Quaternary.

-The volcano has two summits, the 3,069 metres (10,069 ft) high eastern Small Hasan Dagi/Küçük Hasandağ and the 3,253 metres (10,673 ft) high Big Hasan Dagi/Büyük Hasandağ; both are located within a caldera and consist of lava domes and lava flows.
+The volcano has two summits, the 3,069 metres (10,069 ft) high eastern Small Hasan Dagi/Küçük Hasandağ and the 3,253 metres (10,673 ft) high Big Hasan Dagi/Büyük Hasandağ, and consist of lava domes and lava flows.
 Big Hasan Dagi has two nested craters with an 800 metres (2,600 ft) wide and 200 metres (660 ft) high inner cone that is the source of a lava flow.
-Fossil rock glaciers are found on the volcano.
+Whether they are located within a caldera is unclear; rather than one large caldera encompassing the entire complex, there may be a smaller one underlying Mount Hasan specifically.
+There is periglacial activity on the summit, and fossil rock glaciers are found on the volcano.
 The volcano as a whole rises almost 1 kilometre (0.62 mi) around the surrounding terrain and covers an area of 760 square kilometres (290 sq mi) with 354 cubic kilometres (85 cu mi) of rocks.
 The terrain of Mount Hasan is formed by phreatomagmatic breccias, ignimbrites, lahar deposits, lava domes, lava flows and pyroclastic flow deposits.
 The pyroclastic flow deposits occur in the form of fans or valley flows, when they were channelled by topography.
 The northern flanks also feature two debris avalanche deposits with hummocky surfaces.
-A second caldera lies on the southeastern flank.
+Two calderas, the Ulukışla caldera on the eastern and the Keçikalesi on the southwestern flank, adorn the volcano.
 The volcanics of Mount Hasan have been subdivided into a "hot flow" unit, a "Mt.
 Hasan ashes" unit and into a lava unit.

 Cinder cones, maars and accompanying lava flows also occur around Mount Hasan, they are part of a basaltic volcano family that forms parasitic vents.
 These include the Yıpraktepe cone/maar and a lava flow field at Karataş which covers an area of 60 square kilometres (23 sq mi) and was produced by fissure vents.
 Many of the cones around Mount Hasan have been grouped as the Hasandağ-Karacadağ volcanic field.